iamhussainrizvi/iamhussainrizvi/README.md

-# Greetings! i am Hussain 👋
+# Greetings! 👋 i am Hussain
 ####  Hope you are having a wonderful day. 🌈

 ## 🚀 About Me

-I am a front-end web application developer, problem solver, and a team player.
+- I am a front-end web application developer, problem solver, and a team player.
-Tech that i use :
+- I am focused on building a deep understanding of frontend technologies.
+- I am skilled at solving algorithmic problems using appropriate Data structures while minimizing the space and time complexities.

+## Skills 👨‍💻
 - React.js,
 - react-router
 - redux.js
-- JavaScript ,
+- JavaScript (ES6) ,
-- HTML and CSS.
+- HTMLS and CSS3.

-I am focused on building a deep understanding of frontend technologies.
-I am skilled at solving algorithmic problems using appropriate Data structures while minimizing the space and time complexities.

 ## 🎯 My Goals
 - My short-term goal is to find a challenging job as an entry-level software developer, and excel at my work.